Group A Streptococcus

 Please see our Complaints Procedure.

 An Integrated Care Board (ICB) is an organisation responsible for the day to day running of the NHS.
 The NHS Staffordshire and Stoke-on-Trent ICB takes account of population needs, arranges for the provision of services and manages the NHS budget.

 - NHS Staffordshire and Stoke-on-Trent Integrated Care Board website.

 Disclaimer: NHS England requires that the net earnings of doctors engaged in the practice is publicised, and the required disclosure is shown below.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, or to make any comparison with any other practice.

-‘All GP practices are required to declare the mean earnings (average pay) for GPs working to deliver NHS services to patients at each practice.
+All GP practices are required to declare the mean earnings (average pay) for GPs working to deliver NHS services to patients at each practice.

-This is for 3 full time GPs and 0 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in the Quinton practice in the last financial year was £123,898 before tax and national insurance.
+This is for 3 full time GPs, 0 part time GP and 0 Locum GP who worked in the practice for more than 6 months.